 If you have skills in creating high converting ads on one or more channels, you can earn money this way.
 Companies pay an employee or freelancer to develop winning campaigns, it’s that simple.

-The thing is, you need to know you stuff and you do NOT need to pay anyone for the privilege of working for them.
-Period.
+The thing is, you need to know what you’re doing.
+And since it’s a real job, you do NOT need to pay anyone for the privilege of working for the company.

 Low Quality Ad Posting Schemes